Using Flow with Linux, WSL, and Terminal Applications

 Why doesn't Flow paste into my WSL terminal?

-WSL handles input from Windows differently, which prevents Flow's simulated paste keystroke from working.
+WSL handles input from Windows differently, which prevents Flow's paste shortcut from being delivered into the WSL window.
 Press Shift+Alt+Z to paste your transcription manually.

 Can I use Flow with Vim, Nano, or other terminal text editors?